-In the U.S., more than 115 million adults suffer from chronic pain.
-Often, successful management of chronic pain involves the treatment of other conditions such as depression and anxiety disorders.
 In the Kolber lab, we try to understand the common mechanisms of chronic pain and psychiatric illness.
-This is done by integrating cutting-edge behavioral, pharmacological, electrophysiological, and molecular techniques to understand the mechanisms of stress and pain.
+This is done by integrating cutting-edge behavioral, pharmacological, electrophysiological, optogenetic, and molecular techniques to understand the mechanisms of stress and pain.

 Most of our work is focused on studying the amygdala, which is a small structure in the brain involved in processing stressful stimuli, modulating reactions to a stressor, and modulating pain responses.
 Depending on the emotional state of an organism, activation of the amygdala can either increase or decrease pain.
 We are trying to understand the molecular and cellular components of this processing.
-The precise types of pain that we are interested in understanding include disorders with a clear connection to stress (e.g. fibromyalgia) as well as those that are less commonly associated with emotional dysregulation (e.g. painful bladder syndrome/interstitial cystitis).
+The precise types of pain that we are interested in understanding include disorders with a clear connection to stress (e.g. painful bladder syndrome/interstitial cystitis) as well as those that are less commonly associated with emotional dysregulation.

-Approaches used in the lab include behavioral tests (e.g. nociceptive tests, anxiety tests, depression tests, learning and memory tasks), physiology (e.g. in vivo recording from the brain, EMG recording during peripheral stimulation), optogenetics, genetic manipulation (e.g. disrupting or activating genes using viral constructs), and molecular/cellular techniques (e.g. PCR, RT-PCR, immunohistochemistry, Western analysis, cell culture, and cloning).
+Basic science approaches used in the lab include behavioral tests (e.g. nociceptive tests, anxiety tests, depression tests, learning and memory tasks), physiology (e.g. in vivo recording from the brain, EMG recording during peripheral stimulation), optogenetics, genetic manipulation (e.g. disrupting or activating genes using viral constructs), and molecular/cellular techniques (e.g. PCR, RT-PCR, immunohistochemistry, Western analysis, cell culture, and cloning).
 Clinical approaches used in the lab include qualitative measures of pain and anxiety as well as quantitative sensory testing and physiological measurements in human participants.

-Trainees working in the lab receive a broad-based training in behavior, neuroanatomy, surgical techniques, and molecular biology.
+Basic science trainees working in the lab receive a broad-based training in behavior, neuroanatomy, surgical techniques, and molecular biology.
 Clinically-oriented trainees working in the lab receive specific training in movement-based therapies to treat chronic pain including experimental design and human testing techniques.
 These training regiments provide a strong foundation for future success in research and medicine.

 - American Pain Society - Sharon S. Keller Chronic Pain Research Program